juagargi/scion/tools/hummbwtester/README.md

 The endpoint addresses must match the generated tester-container addresses.
 For Docker tiny, the sample configuration places the server in AS112 and both sample clients in AS111.

+After all clients finish, the runner waits for every in-BR TBF backlog to drain.
+It fails if a TBF dropped packets, if no TBF recorded an overlimit event, or if the BRs recorded no `busy_forwarder` drops.
+Together these checks establish that the kernel shaper exercised the configured link rate without silently discarding packets after the router counted them, while excess best-effort traffic was discarded in the router queues.

 ## First run